plantainbread/Discord-Bot-Set-Up/README.md

 # DiscordBot
-My first project yay :DDDDDDDD
+My first project yay :D

 SET UP NOTE (sorry for yelling):
 This is for whoever wants to also create their own bot that can respond back using GPT 3.5.